QuanPhanguyen/quanphanguyen.github.io/_posts/read_sf_plf/2020-11-11-dnd-04-faniquinn.md

 > A fairy's mischief and magic envelops you during a nap.

+***Fastidious Felix’s Ferry promises the most lax journey through all of Sword Coast.
+The suspensions and axles (along with some magical enhancements) on the cart give the feeling that you’re simply floating through the air.
+There are many set destinations on this voyage, working like a bus system, and that’s where you find yourselves on this lovely afternoon.***

 One-shot with an extremely quick turnaround of a few days while also being friendly enough to accomodate a new player.
 This was ran smoothly online multiple times with an average duration of two to three hours.
 A standard one-shot progression featuring a puzzle, a social event, and a boss fight.

 Music composed by me for the puzzle.
 Boss fight introduces a new phase mechanic that I end up toying around with in future monster creations.